 We believe clinical education is critical to advancing the field of pediatric orthopedics.
 Cumulatively, we are the largest financial contributor to the five primary pediatric orthopedic surgical societies that conduct pediatric clinical education and research.
-We are a major sponsor of continuing medical education, or CME, courses in pediatric spine and pediatric orthopedics, which are focused on fellows and young surgeons.
-In 2016, we conducted more than 200 training workshops.
+We are the major sponsor of continuing medical education, or CME, courses in pediatric spine and pediatric orthopedics, which are focused on fellows and young surgeons.
+In 2015, we conducted more than 240 training workshops, which was more than double the number of workshops we held in 2014.
 We believe these workshops help surgeons recognize our commitment to their field.
 We believe our commitment to clinical education has helped to increase our account presence while promoting familiarity with our products and loyalty among fellows and young surgeons.